Our approach to tackling youth mental health

 Young females experience higher diagnosis rates and higher hospital admissions for self harm than national averages.

-We spoke to 97 young females aged 8–19 years old.
-57% of them said their mental health negatively affects them, including anxiety, self-harm, eating disorders and body dysmorphia.
+In our research with 97 young females aged 8–19, 57% said their mental health affects them, including anxiety, self-harm, eating disorders, and body image issues.

 Our approach